patricksurry/eastern-front-1941/README.md

 with game state stored in the URL making it easy to save, resume, and share games.
 For more details see the [implementation notes](doc/notes.md).

-The game's subject matter offers disturbing echoes and distorted reflections of Russia's recent unprovoked invasion of Ukraine which is being fought over significant areas of the same battlefield.
-More on my motivation below but Churchill (paraphrasing Santayana) said it best:
+The game's subject matter offers disturbing echoes and distorted reflections of Putin's recent unprovoked invasion of Ukraine which is being fought over significant areas of the same battlefield.
+So why revisit it?
+As Churchill (paraphrasing Santayana) said:

 > "Those who fail to learn from history are condemned to repeat it."